 Espero que encontre a sua paz e que o(s) culpado(s) do seu sofrimento tenha a penalização devida...

 And believe that my solidarity goes all out to the molested women and never to the aggressors.
-So take some care in understanding the situations to distinguish those that are in fact aggressions (even if hooded ...) from those that are just relationships that have gone wrong ...
+So take care to understand the situations, distinguishing those that are, in fact, aggressions (even if hooded ...) from those that are just relationships that have gone wrong ...

-I hope you find your peace and that the culprit (s) of your suffering has the due penalty
+I hope you find your peace and that the culprit (s) of your suffering have the due penalty

-I’m so sorry for assuming it was you marking my comment as spam.
+I’m so sorry for assuming you were the one marking my comment as spam.
 It must have been a follower of #JulioMachadoVaz or he himself, because I know he comes to my pages and spies on me.
-One time he clicked like and dislike in one of my posts as a mistake or to try to intimidate me into silence.
+One time, he clicked Like and Dislike on one of my posts by mistake, or to try to intimidate me into silence.

 https://www.facebook.com/photo.php?fbid=10154895596343922&set=a.10150968905658922.437817.723458921&type=3&theater